incredulouss/KPMG_Azure_Challange/Challenge1/README.md

 # dependencies

 1. We need to install terraform
+2. Active Azure Subscription
-2. Azure CLI , For autentication to the Azure
+3. Azure CLI , For autentication to the Azure